-Internationals and expats, who live or work in Amsterdam Airport City, can connect through the international community-driven platform ExpatsHaarlemmermeer.
+Internationals, who live or work in Amsterdam Airport City, can connect through the international community-driven platform ExpatsHaarlemmermeer.
 ExpatsHaarlemmermeer features information dedicated to housing, careers, education, services and also offers news, articles and an event and meetup calendar.
 Join the ExpatsHaarlemmermeer community, get informed, and meet at one of the drinks, outdoor activities, comedy nights and other events.

 - A guide to events and activities in English